Jamie Little

-Jamie Little (born April 9, 1978) is an American pit reporter for NASCAR coverage on Fox.
+Jamie Little (born April 9, 1978) is an American pit reporter and play by play announcer for NASCAR coverage on Fox.
 Little is a former pit reporter for ESPN/ABC coverage of the Indy Racing League, although she returned to her pit reporting duty for the 2007 and 2008 Indianapolis 500 as well as the 2013 Firestone 550, and NASCAR on ESPN.
 Little joined ESPN in 1998 and covered both the Winter and Summer X Games.
 She is well known among the motocross and extreme sports community for being a pit reporter on ESPN's Motoworld program.
 Little won the 2008 Toyota Pro/Celebrity Race, edging out Craftsman Truck Series champion Mike Skinner by 0.324 seconds.

 Little returned to the Winter X Games in January 2010, covering the Snowmobile Motocross.
 She also returned to her hosting duties for ESPN's second annual New Years, No Limits special on New Year's Eve.